-In terms of the emotional aspect, based on the gestures, namely an arm akimbo can be interpreted as anger, whereas her smile and a fist pump indicate approval and greeting of success to her interlocutor; the gesture of a slight bow indicates her is lower interlocutor in this regard, it is Obama.
-Moreover, the assault rifle brought, with a black panther dress, and afro hair cut associated with a black woman may indicate the role a terrorist (Charles, 2018; Devereux, 1966; Mehrabian, 1969).
+In terms of the emotional aspect, based on the gestures, namely an arm akimbo can be interpreted as anger, whereas her smile and a fist pump indicate approval and greeting of success to her interlocutor; the gesture of a slight bow indicates her position is lower than the interlocutor in this regard, it is Obama.
+Moreover, the assault rifle brought, with a black panther dress, and afro hair cut associated with a black woman may indicate the role as a terrorist (Charles, 2018; Devereux, 1966; Mehrabian, 1969).